 Lemon Curd Filling

 • Remove the lemon curd from heat and, using a spatula, press the lemon curd through a fine-mesh sieve into a mixing bowl.
-Add a layer of plastic wrap directly over top of the lemon curd (to avoid it getting a film over the top) and chill in the refrigerator for a minimum of 1 hour, or overnight.
+Add a layer of plastic wrap directly over top of the lemon curd (to avoid getting a film over the top) and chill in the refrigerator for a minimum of 1 hour, or overnight.
 Kept in a tightly sealed container, lemon curd will last up to a week in the refrigerator.

 Meringue Topping